 Key Features:

-- Offer maximum flexibility for light control and privacy
+- Offers flexibility in light and privacy control

 Best For: